Well well well, you’ve come craaawling back?

 - Always empty the bucket after every use, especially true when you vacuumed anything wet.
 Clean with soapy water after every 5 or so uses to prevent bacteria.

-- Disconnect hose from body when not in use to prevent the hose from cracking at the connecting point.
+- Disconnect the hose from the body when not in use to prevent the hose from cracking at the connecting point.

 What to Look for in a Wet Dry Vacuum